 “I used to listen (to tapes!) as I jogged – especially Flickorna På TV2 and Ängeln i rummet.”

 Per Gessle would doubtless be delighted to hear that his 40-plus-year-old song still gets a regular airing in New York.

 “Flickorna på TV2 has a great beat for running, which I now do along the East River,” says Lily.

 Gessle, later one half of Roxette, clearly leaves an impression, with reader Kimberly Cooper also on the hook.

-"I still listen to Gyllene Tider to this day, and I am 53 years old.
-I have been back to Sweden a couple of times since and plan on returning," she says, citing När alla vännerna gått hem as a particular favourite.
+“I still listen to Gyllene Tider to this day,” she said when we spoke to her in 2017, “and I am 53 years old.
+I have been back to Sweden a couple of times since and plan on returning,” she says, citing När alla vännerna gått hem as a particular favourite.

 Rossco Galloway meanwhile talks up the songs of Cornelis Vreeswijk, the brilliant but self-destructive Dutch-born songwriter who was one of Sweden’s best-loved performers (despite never actually becoming a Swedish citizen).

 “All of Cecilia Lind is really beautiful Swedish.
 I’m a songwriter so I learned it by only sounds then looked up the translation later.”